-Air Sickness: 3 Scientifically Proven Ways to Treat and Prevent It
+Air Sickness: 3 Scientifically Proven Ways to Treat and Prevent It in 2022

 I once flew in a Dakota – one of those places where you must walk uphill to get from the door to your seat.
 And the flight attendant handed everyone a paper bag as we boarded!
 The chance of being airsick was clearly very high!